ltd08a/Database-Blueprints-and-Creation/README.md

 6. Create Simple and Complex Queries: Create simple Select-From-Where (SFW) and complex 3+ table join queries with Data Manipulation Language (DML) in MySQL environment.

 Part I
-Database Normalization
+Database Normalization for Nora's Bagle Bin
 In this part of the project I will take the database from 1st normal form to 2nd normal form, then to 3rd normal form.
-After that I will create a final physical database model before I work in MySQL to actually create the database.
+After that I will create a final physical database model for Nora's Bagle Bin.

 Part II
-Database Creation with MySQL
-This section will be used to display the use of SQL in MySQL to create a database.
+Database Creation with MySQL for Jaunty Coffee Company This section will be used to display the use of SQL in MySQL to create a database, tables, and perform queries.